serby/versionator/README.md

 # versionator - Static content versioning middleware for connect.

-versionator was built to solve the problem of static assests getting stuck in browser and proxy caches when new version of the assets are deployed.
+versionator was built to solve the problem of static assests getting stuck in browser and proxy caches when new versions of the assets are deployed.

 Without versionator this is what can happen:

 You set your static content to be cached and expire in 1 months time.
-This gives you more capacity on your web servers and a great rating on Google Page Speed and ySlow.
+This gives you more capacity on your web servers and a great rating on Google Pagespeed and ySlow.

-You deploy your site an all is good.
+You deploy your site and all is good.

 Then you need to change sprite.png

 You make your changes and redeploy sprite.png.
 The trouble now is that everyone who has looked at your site already has the old version in their browser cache.
 Not only that, any upstream proxies will also have a copy.

-A possible solution is to rename your static assest every time you change them, but that in impractical as you also have to update all the references each time they change.
+A possible solution is to rename your static assest every time you change them, but that is impractical as you also have to update all the references each time they change.
 If you have a single CSS sprite then this is a real pain.

 A better solution is to use versionator!